GlobularOne/snr/docs/source/user_guide/quickstart.rst

     generate /dev/sdb

 And it's done!
-Now you got a very dangerous USB drive (be responsible with it, as the disclaimer said.)
+Now you got a very dangerous USB drive (be responsible with it)

 .. seealso::